 - Create your opportunities.
 You will develop your knowledge and skills by being dedicated and focused on tasks to help your future.

 Once you decide to further your career in the TV, film or media production environments, you can contact agencies, companies and individuals to seek developmental roles that suit you best.
-To build up your knowledge and experience further, you could explore different related roles.
-This may mean working as an assistant editor or assisting in a production or post-production environment.

-Although I started as a video editor, I now work as a freelance videographer and enjoy all aspects of the filming and editing creative process.
-The industry constantly changes, so having a broader interest and skill set may help protect your future employment.
+Although I started as a video editor, I now work as a freelance videographer and enjoy all aspects of the creative process, from filming to editing.